silinternational/personnel-sync/README.md

       Resource: "*"
 ```

-Both authentication mechanisms are provided in the `lamdda-example` directory,
+Both authentication mechanisms are provided in the `lambda-example` directory,
 but only one is needed.

 ### Exporting logs from CloudWatch